JHWelch/movies.wowellworld.com/README.md

 - `client` - The Vue application served by the Express server that handles the UI.

 Each part has its own `package.json` and `node_modules` directory, however both can be installed with a single `npm install` command.

+You can find specific scripts for each part in their respective `package.json` files.

 ## Deploy to App Engine